Overview

 returns the variable whose value was changed.

-method for assigning the value of a MutableVar
+The := method for assigning the value of a MutableVar was described above.

-, which, in addition to the new value, also takes a DiffList
+set, which, in addition to the new value, also takes a DiffList as

 Expressing preferences with factors and models